richardcrng/tempel-des-schreckens/RULES.md

 Whilst empty chambers don't count towards either gold or fire (and so they are neutral-*ish*), they *do* count towards the ticking time clock, as discussed in the next section.

+### Round mechanics

+Every round works in the same basic way.

+Firstly, **un-opened Chamber cards are dealt out evenly** to each player.
+(Cards that are 'opened' in previous rounds are not dealt in subsequent rounds.)

+Secondly, **each player sees their own Chamber card distribution**.
+For example, a player dealt 5 x Chamber cards might see their distribution as 2 Gold, 1 Fire, 2 Empty.

+Thirdly, **each player shuffles their Chamber cards and places them face-down**.
+This means that, for example, they might know that there are 2 Gold hiding amongst the 5 face-down (unopened) Chambers - but they don't know precisely *which* of the 5 unopened chambers has the Gold in.